 Does therapy help with Anxiety

 Interviewer: Yes.
 Well, and since you practice Gestalt psychology, I kind of want to start there.
 I think it's really fascinating actually.
-I put a little section of this in my book about how the metabolism is very like that.
+I put a little section of this in my gut health book about how the metabolism is very like that.
 The Gestalt theory, for those who don't know—and this is just a very simplistic feature of it—but one of the quotes is the whole is greater than the sum of the parts.

 And I think that's so true of metabolism.
 As a whole it relies on so many different systems in the body working together—our detoxification channels, our hormones, digestion.
 And if one of those gets out of balance, it can bring our whole metabolism down.
 Even our emotions can be a factor in this.
 So that's one of the things I wanted to maybe have you touch on initially is how you bring that into your practice.

 Dr. Aggarwal: Great.
 Okay.
 So you're right to say that the whole is greater than the sum of parts because when people go through, for example, something like trauma, the emotional experience of the trauma affects their adrenal system, their brain function, and puts them in a stress response.

 Now, when people go for treatment for anxiety and depression or herbs for anxiety and depression and they only focus on the adrenal glands or they take an antidepressant, then that is just one part of the picture.
 However, you have to also look at the cause, like the trauma.
 The experience has to be resolved in order for the adrenal glands to break free from the stress response.

 So it's really looking at the whole picture and seeing that the whole picture depends on multiple factors.
 And you cannot only target one factor at a time.
 You have to bring it together and understand how they're all interacting: emotions, the adrenal glands, leaky gut syndrome as well as liver toxicity.